scottyschup/ruby-curriculum/projects/w1d4-word-chains.md

   it through `adjacent_words`, using the `@candidate_words` as the dictionary.
-* For each of the adjacent words, remove it from `@candidate_words` (so that we don't return to it again, and add it to both `@words_to_expand` and `@all_reachable_words`.
+* For each of the adjacent words, remove it from `@candidate_words` (so that we don't return to it again), and add it to both `@words_to_expand` and `@all_reachable_words`.
 * Continue looping until there are no words left to expand.